sovity/edc-ce/docs/getting-started/documentation/parameterized_assets.md

 How to share parameterized HTTP data sources to expose entire APIs
 ========

+> Note: For a guide on how to implement these steps using our user interface, see the [Parameterization Documentation](./parameterized_assets_via_ui.md).

 Provider Asset
 ========
 Create an `Custom Datasource Config (JSON)` asset over the edc-ui using the following Json: